Home

 Duties: 82nd Abn Div.-Asst S-1, Div.
 Arty; 173rd Abn Bde - Artillery Forward Observer, - Fire Direction Officer, - Battery Exec.
 Officer; 5th SFGA - S-3 Air; 11th SFGA Battalion S-2, S-3, Exec.
 Officer; Army Reserve Personnel Center - Branch Chief, Infantry, SF Branch, Division Chief, Combat Arms Div., Officer Personnel Management Directorate; Office of Ass't.
 Secretary of Defense for Special Ops & Low Intensity Conflict - Reserve SOF Advisor; U.S. Army Infantry School Fort Benning - Reserve Advisor to Commanding General.

-Awards Defense Superior Service Medal, Legion of Merit, Bronze Star w/ Oak Leaf Cluster, Air Medal w/ V Device & numeral 2, Meritorious Service Medal w/ 2 Oak Leaf Clusters, Army Commendation Medal w/ 1 Oak Leaf Cluster, Army Achievement Medal, Master Parachute Badge, Combat Infantryman Badge, SF Tab, Secretary of Defense ID Medal, Reserve Achievement Medal w/ hourglass device
+Awards Defense Superior Service Medal, Legion of Merit, Bronze Star w/ Oak Leaf Cluster, Air Medal w/V Device & numeral 2, Meritorious Service Medal w/ 2 Oak Leaf Clusters, Army Commendation Medal w/ 1 Oak Leaf Cluster, Army Achievement Medal, Master Parachute Badge, Combat Infantryman Badge, SF Tab, Secretary of Defense ID Medal, Reserve Achievement Medal w/ hourglass device

 Back to top

-Robert (Bob) White, Sr., Board Member
+Robert (Bob) White, Sr., Director Emeritus

 Years of Service: Twenty (5.5 Years Enlisted and 14.5 Commissioned)